pop/games.elijah.run/content/blog/backlog-december-2023/index.md

 ... none of which were on the backlog to start with, so the list isn't getting shorter.
 I'm planning to chew through a few books on the shelf next month.

-[^1]: It's a gaming channel so it would be weird to include movies, books, etc in his list.
-[^2]: While I have TV and Movies I want to watch I have nowhere near the same guilt about them as I do with books and games.
-[^3]: I like Notion for this because Databases can act as Spreadsheets as well as Kanban boards tracking "todo"/"in-progress"/"done".
-[^4]: Archive.org has a database I had some success with, but it resolved one of my ISBNs as a Caillou kids book, so it could not be trusted for a bulk "process all of these ISBNs into my spreadsheet" task.
-[^5]: My only gripe was that it sorted genres in some sort of CSV bitfield with each genre being a column and an "X" designating if that game had the genre in question, making it tedious to massage into my Notion Database.
-[^6]: I just checked and my best friend, who is really into Slay the Spire, reportedly has 588 hours logged.
-Wowza.

 [dtg]: https://youtu.be/BuszSUI_qBY
 [thread]: https://www.reddit.com/r/Steam/comments/sh40yw/
 [export]: https://www.lorenzostanco.com/lab/steam